The Animal Communicator

 7. Plug in bird DVDs.
 Your cat will watch for hours, and even bat at the screen.
 Fun to watch!

-To read more about Reisa or join her informative newsletter Talking With Animals visit her site: Reisa Mary Stone
+To read more about Raisa or join her informative newsletter Talking With Animals visit her site: Raisa Stone

 This article was also reprinted in Langley Today Newspaper, the animal lovers choice in British Columbia: Seven Ways to Keep Them Happy Indoors